P4elase/P4elase/README.md

 - 💞️ I’m looking to collaborate on BigData Project.
 - 📫 How to reach me- no way.
 - 😄 Pronouns: he/ his/ him.
-- ⚡ Fun fact: “Bad programmers worry about the code.
-Good programmers worry about data structures and their relationships.” ― Linus Torvalds
-- mb, I'm bad programmer?
+- ⚡ Fun fact: Most of the dust in the house is the exfoliated skin of its inhabitants.
+Open the windows more often if you don't want to breathe on your own.

 <!---
 P4elase/P4elase is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.